department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

   - Be a square size and have a white or plain-color background (with no scenery or other people in the photo), **and**
   - Show what you look like now (a photo taken sometime in the last 10 years), **and**
   - Be uploaded as a .jpeg, .png, .bmp, or .tiff file

+<a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply/">Apply for Your Veteran ID Card</a>

 ### Do I need to sign in to Vets.gov to apply for a Veteran ID Card?